 - After soaking, thoroughly rinse the pot with clean water and allow it to dry completely.
 Follow by sealing your terra cotta pot before decorating.

 Drilling Drainage Holes

-If it rains a lot where you are at, or you plan to leave it out on something besides a covered porch, you might want to consider drilling drainage holes in the largest saucer that is the base of your DIY bird feeder.
+If it rains a lot where you are at, or you plan to leave it out on something besides a covered porch, you might want to consider drilling drainage holes in the largest saucer that is the base of your clay pot lighthouse.
 There will be a hole in the center of the largest saucer, but that gets covered up when you glue the lighthouse portion over the top.